What is Mindfulness?

 We define Mindfulness as the psychological process of bringing one’s attention to experiences occurring in the present moment, which one can develop through various meditation and training methods.
 For children this skill can build the foundations for optimal concentration and attention.

 It is evident that society is experiencing major changes.
 The rapid evolution of technology and how children are interacting with it, is affecting learning capabilities and wellbeing.
 Wellbeing underpins the way children relate to others and how they feel about themselves.
-Mindfulness’s is about focusing attention on the here and now, rather than being worried about thoughts of past and future.
+Mindfulness is about focusing attention on the here and now, rather than being worried about thoughts of past and future.
 Mindfulness can assist with wellbeing, bringing about strong improvement in attention and reducing anxiety.

 Benefits for your child:

-Research shows that mindfulness training increases connectivity in the frontal lobe of the brain, which is linked to improved attention, memory processing and decision making abilities.
-We consider mindfulness training as tuning-in to internal and external experiences with curiosity, resulting in increased self-awareness, social awareness and self confidence.
-Mindfulness training such as breathing and other grounding techniques increases the ability to self regulate difficult emotions such as anger and fear.
+Research shows that mindfulness meditation training increases connectivity in the frontal lobe of the brain, which is linked to improved attention, memory processing and decision making abilities.
+We consider mindfulness meditation as tuning-in to internal and external experiences with curiosity, resulting in increased self-awareness, social awareness and self confidence.
+Mindfulness meditation such as breathing and other grounding techniques increases the ability to self regulate difficult emotions such as anger and fear.
 Mindfulness has been shown to help a child build positive relationships, by improving their ability to understand how another person is feeling and display empathy.

 Mindfulness builds resilience by giving children the skills to cope with stress and understand themselves better.
 There are reports that 1 in 7 primary school aged children and 1 in 4 secondary aged children are experiencing mental health problems, mindfulness and mediation training has shown to reduce the severity of anxiety, decrease depression and assist with ADHD in children.

-Mindfulness training for your child
+Mindfulness meditation training for your child

 Influence your child’s wellbeing and learning by embedding, understanding and embodying the principles of mindfulness into their learning environments.
 To practice focusing on the now and not the worries of past and future we conduct the following: